 As a Technical Support Agent I know that software exists to serve the needs of the customer.
 What might be obvious to you is not always obvious to others, and your software should reflect the diverse world we live in, serving both able and impaired people from all walks of life.

-As a Site Reliability Engineer I know that trust in your organisation is the most valuable relationship you can have with your customers.
+As a Site Reliability Engineer I know that trust in your organization is the most valuable relationship you can have with your customers.
 Trust can be lost in a short timespan, but takes many more cycles to regain.
 The stability of the systems your business operates on is of critical importance, and is worth more than it seems.
 Prevention trumps cure, so observability must be a big part of your operation to ensure smooth sailing.

-As a Technical Lead I realise that delivering a successful product is the result of a combination of short bursts of intense periods of activity spread out over a longer period of time.
+As a Technical Lead I realize that delivering a successful product is the result of a combination of short bursts of intense periods of activity spread out over a longer period of time.
 Sprints are needed to make sure you meet your short-term goals while never losing sight of the clarity and planning needed for a sustainable long-term marathon.
-Technical debt is part of every organisation, and must be paid off at a constant pace, to not drag down the speed of iteration.
+Technical debt is part of every organization, and must be paid off at a constant pace, to not drag down the speed of iteration.
 It must never be allowed to become a reason for not shipping on time.

 Some more serious than others, here’s a short-list of what I find interesting or questionable about myself